Skip to main content

 older man with cane walking with caregiver

 This issue of the digest summarizes current research about complementary health approaches for arthritis.
-Research to date suggests that some mind and body practices such as acupuncture, massage therapy, and tai chi may be helpful for osteoarthritis.
-Despite extensive research, it’s still uncertain whether glucosamine and chondroitin have a meaningful impact on symptoms or joint structure in osteoarthritis.
-There is some evidence that supplements containing omega-3 fatty acids, gamma-linolenic acid (GLA), or the herb thunder god vine may help relieve some rheumatoid arthritis symptoms.
+Research to date suggests that some psychological and/or physical approaches such as acupuncture, massage therapy, and tai chi may be helpful for osteoarthritis (OA).
+Despite extensive research, it’s still uncertain whether glucosamine and chondroitin have a meaningful impact on symptoms or joint structure in OA.
+There is some evidence that supplements containing omega-3 fatty acids, gamma-linolenic acid (GLA), or the herb thunder god vine may help relieve some rheumatoid arthritis (RA) symptoms.

 Condition and Summary of Current Research

-Clinical practice guidelines issued by the American College of Rheumatology recommend aerobic exercise and/or strength training, weight loss (if overweight), and a number of pharmacologic and non-pharmacologic modalities for treating osteoarthritis (OA) of the knee, hip, or hand.
-The guidelines conditionally recommend tai chi, along with other non-drug approaches such as self-management programs and walking aids, for managing knee OA.
-Acupuncture is also conditionally recommended for those who have chronic moderate-to-severe knee pain and are candidates for total knee replacement but can’t or won’t undergo the procedure.
+Clinical practice guidelines issued by the American College of Rheumatology and the Arthritis Foundation recommend aerobic exercise and/or strength training, weight loss (if overweight), and a number of pharmacologic and nonpharmacologic modalities for treating osteoarthritis (OA) of the knee, hip, or hand.
+The guidelines strongly recommend tai chi, along with other nondrug approaches such as self-management programs, for managing knee and/or hip OA.
+Yoga is conditionally recommended for those with knee OA.
+Acupuncture is conditionally recommended for people with knee, hip, and/or hand OA.

-Despite extensive research, it’s still uncertain whether glucosamine and chondroitin have a meaningful impact on symptoms or joint structure in osteoarthritis.
+Despite extensive research, it’s still uncertain whether glucosamine and chondroitin have a meaningful impact on symptoms or joint structure in OA.
+The clinical practice guidelines strongly recommend against the use of glucosamine in people with hip, knee, and/or hand OA; however, the guidelines conditionally recommend chondroitin for people with hand OA.
+Topical capsaicin is conditionally recommended for people with knee OA and conditionally recommended against use in people with hand OA.
 The evidence on other natural products is too limited for any conclusions to be reached.

 Read more about the research on complementary health approaches for OA

-Results from clinical trials suggest that some mind and body practices—such as relaxation, mindfulness meditation, tai chi, and yoga—may be beneficial additions to conventional treatment plans, but some studies indicate that these practices may do more to improve other aspects of patients’ health than to relieve pain.
+Results from clinical trials suggest that some psychological and/or physical approaches—such as relaxation, mindfulness meditation, tai chi, and yoga—may be beneficial additions to conventional treatment plans for rheumatoid arthritis (RA), but some studies indicate that these practices may do more to improve other aspects of patients’ health than to relieve pain.

-Supplements containing omega-3 fatty acids, gamma-linolenic acid (GLA), or the herb thunder god vine may help relieve rheumatoid arthritis symptoms.
+Supplements containing omega-3 fatty acids, gamma-linolenic acid (GLA), or the herb thunder god vine may help relieve RA symptoms.

 Read more about the research on complementary health approaches for RA